Friday, May 27, 2016

 Althorp is Diana's final resting place.

-According to the Althorp website, tens of thousands visit the stately home each year.
+According to the Althorp website, tens of thousands visit the stately home every year.

 Park House is now a hotel for the disabled run by the Leonard Cheshire Disability charity.
 It was offered to the charity in 1983 by the Queen.